Skip to main content

 • Operator names should be in uppercase.
 In this example, use 'CONTAINS' instead of 'contains'

-• variable names should be unique and differentiated across other variables and values within the tag.
+• Variable names should be unique and differentiated from other variables and values within the tag.
 In this example, since ‘product’ is used as a value, do not use that as a variable name elsewhere.

-• variable names should not conflict with property names that may be available on the profile.
+• v=Variable names should not conflict with property names that may be available on the profile.

 Resources